dat-rs/soldesignarchive/_artifacts/servico-nacional-saude-britanico.md

 layout: artifact
 status: complete
 published: true
 image_count:
 date_added: 2023-06-23
 batch: /portoJun
 ---

-From a series published by the doctors union covering different public health systems.
+From a series covering different public health systems, published by the doctors union.
 See also <a class="text cat-link artifact" href="/artifacts/medicina-sovietica/">A Medicina Soviética</a>.